 Money saving idea # 10

 If you haven’t already got a specific saving plan for your loose change, start putting it in your kids money boxes so when they ask for things they can pay for it themselves.
 This is a good learning opportunity as the children get to count their money and learn the value of money.

 Benefits of home educating also include avoiding expensive places at peek times and going on holiday out of season which saves lots of money!

 As well as saving money, I also needed to think of ways to make some money which isn’t easy when you have 2 young children demanding all of your attention.
 How to Give Up Work and Home School – Top 5 Money Making Tips explain how we do it!

-If you would love to home educate but do not know where to start, I recommend checking out Explorium.
-Explorium gave us the confidence we needed to take the leap (this is not a monetary advert, I am just sharing the love)
+If you would love to home educate but do not know where to start, I recommend checking out Lights On Families, they gave us the confidence we needed to take the leap.

 Please feel free to leave a comment!
 I would love to hear your money saving tips when home schooling, or in general.